New Jersey Cannabis 101:

 You’re going to see the words “indica,” “sativa,” and “hybrid” a lot when you shop at a cannabis dispensary.
 These descriptors relate to the species of cannabis plant.
 There’s tall and skinny cannabis sativa, short and bushy cannabis indica, and hybrid varieties that combine traits from indicas, sativas, and other hybrids.
 Most cannabis cultivars (strains) you see on a dispensary menu are hybrids.

-You may have also heard that sativas are great for a burst of energy, indicas are best for sinking into your comfiest couch, and hybrids are balanced somewhere in the middle.
-While that’s long-held cannabis lore, it’s not precisely the case.
 The descriptors of indica and sativa refer to the plant’s physical traits, not the compounds contained within.
 And those compounds — cannabinoids and terpenes — are the ones that make the difference in your cannabis experience.
 So while you can look at indica, sativa, and hybrid as general categories, it’s much more important to review lab results and the cultivar profile to get an idea of the experience you can expect.

 Cannabis compounds: Cannabinoids, Terpenes, and Flavonoids